Philipotieno/Questioner-API/README.md

     "status": 200
 }
 ```
-No authentication required, returns a User
+No authentication required, returns a meetup

 Required: `<meetup_id>`